gozillar/National-Clothing-Chain/README.md

 ## Project Overview
 This project presents a market analysis and customer segmentation study for a fictional national online clothing retailer in the US.
 The objective was to design a data-driven targeted marketing strategy by analyzing customer behavior, demographic data, and product performance.
 Using Microsoft Power BI, I integrated multiple real-world datasets, performed statistical analysis, and built interactive dashboards to uncover patterns that inform which products should be marketed to which customers and in which locations.
-This project demonstrates skills in data modeling, DAX, Power Query (M), statistical analysis, and business analytics, marketing strategy & storytelling.
+This project demonstrates skills in data modeling, DAX, Power Query (M), statistical analysis & regression, and business analytics, marketing strategy & storytelling.

 ## Business Problem
 Sales for the national clothing chain have stagnated.
 The company wants to: